 Decisions and Resolutions should be approved as far as possible by consensus amongst the Members.

 If voting is needed, each Member has one vote and the decisions will be made by simple majority of votes of all Members.

+A quorum of four members is necessary for any decision to be taken.

+All decisions taken become operative immediately, unless decided otherwise.
+In such a case, the date on which the decision becomes operative is identified in the text of the decision.

 Article 8.
 Participation to the IHO Council